Article

 In its report on cybersecurity in the first half of 2023, Check Point Research notes an intensification of cybercriminal activity worldwide, with an 8% rise in weekly cyberattacks over the second quarter of 2023.
 For its part, insurer Allianz notes a sharp increase in ransomware victims worldwide in the first quarter of 2023.

 While phishing and the use of stolen accounts remain the main means of entry for attackers, cyberattacks are gaining in sophistication: renewed spoofing techniques with AI-created deepfakes and deepvoices, the use of fileless malware or polymorphic malware, and so on.
 This growing sophistication makes cyberattacks more difficult to detect.
-On the other hand, automation and the development of "Ransomware as a Service" open up the possibility of carrying out cyberattacks on an industrial scale.

 Breakdown of cyber attacks by sector of activity: some key figures

-While no industry is immune to cyberattacks, a number of trends are emerging.
-In its " ENISA Threat Landscape 2023 " report published in October 2023, the European Union's cybersecurity agency indicates that, over the period July 2022-June 2023, the most affected business sectors are public administration (19%), healthcare (8%), digital infrastructure (7%), manufacturing (7%), transport, digital service providers, banking and finance.
-It should be noted that 11% of incidents reported by ENISA do not target any particular sector.
+While no industry is immune to cyber attacks, a number of trends are emerging.
+In its "ENISA Threat Landscape 2023" report, published in October 2023, the European Union's cybersecurity agency indicates that, over the period July 2022-June 2023, the sectors most affected are public administration (19%), healthcare (8%), digital infrastructure (7%), manufacturing (7%), transport, digital service providers, banking and finance.

 Which business sectors are most vulnerable to cyber attacks?